hubertrybka/serifs/README.md

       conda activate mldd

 ### Prepare the dataset:

+Please note that a dataset od D2 receptor ligands we used in our paper is available to be downloaded from our [dropbox](https://www.dropbox.com/scl/fo/o7pd38t8gnfoz9reqp7ot/h?rlkey=r2dh1sxrnt34bueza4snxn74b&dl=0) or by launching

+      ./get_datasets.sh

 In order to reatrain the latent classifier, you have to provide an appropriate dataset.
 Put the data into pandas.DataFrame object.
 The dataframe must contain the following columns:

 * 'smiles' - SMILES strings of known ligands in canonical format.